pexip/os-python2.7/Doc/c-api/buffer.rst

       suboffset value that it negative indicates that no de-referencing should occur (striding in a contiguous memory block).

-      If all suboffsets are negative (i.e. no de-referencing is needed, then this field must be NULL (the default value).

-      Here is a function that returns a pointer to the element in an N-D array pointed to by an N-dimensional index when there are both non-NULL strides and suboffsets::
+      Here is a function that returns a pointer to the element in an N-D array pointed to by an N-dimesional index when there are both non-NULL strides and suboffsets::

           void *get_item_pointer(int ndim, void *buf, Py_ssize_t *strides,